Give It a Try

 You can lose nothing by giving it a go, so why not come along and give it a try?
 You may be as pleasantly surprised by the game as all of our current members were when they first picked up a croquet mallet.

-Each April we run free courses for newcomers, details of which can be found on our Home and Calendar pages.
+Each April we run free training courses for newcomers, details of which can be found on our Home and Calendar pages from January to April.

 What skills are required in a game of croquet?